fosspointer/linc/readme.md

 - A CMake generator (such as GNU Make or Ninja).
 - Git (necessary so as to clone the repository, archive .zip downloads are highly discouraged).
 - A terminal emulator that supports ANSI escape sequences.
 - A c++ compiler with standard c++23 support, which is currently relatively limited.
-For example, as of writing this, the header <stdfloat> is provided solely on GCC.

 The tools mentioned must be available in the $PATH environment variable, in order to be usable inside of the shell properly.